-To select a different disc, press the appropriate preset button (1-6).
+To select a different disc, use the Preset 5 (DISC-) or Preset 6 (DISC+) button.
+Press the Preset 6 button to select the next disc in the magazine.
+Press the Preset 5 button to select the previous disc.
 If you select an empty slot in the magazine, the changer will, after finding that slot empty, try to load the CD in the next slot.
 This continues until it finds a CD to load and play.